j0shbregman/MDE-PowerBI-Templates/ASR_scripts/ReadMe.md

 And then going thru the Frequently Asked Questions (FAQ) here https://aka.ms/ASR_shortcuts_deletion_FAQ

 ## ASROfficeWin32IsSystemImpacted.ps1
-    Script to detect impact on a machine using security intelligence update (aka signature, definitions) versions installed and time range, and *any* events logged in.  https://aka.ms/ASRTestImpact
+    Script to detect impact on a machine using security intelligence update (SIU aka signature, definitions) versions installed and time range, and *any* events logged in.  https://aka.ms/ASRTestImpact
+Note:  The logic depends on Windows Event entries that contain the 3 impacted SIU versions.
+But those events get rotated especially as days pass, so you'll may see 'Machine was not impacted by ASR rule', 'Machine didnt get affected' respectively for the scripts.
+ForceRepair parameter is for that purpose.

 ## RecoverRules.ps1

 This script requires Powershell 5.x and not Powershell 7.x
+Note:  The logic depends on Windows Event entries that contain the 3 impacted SIU versions.
+But those events get rotated especially as days pass, so you'll may see 'Machine was not impacted by ASR rule', 'Machine didnt get affected' respectively for the scripts.
+ForceRepair parameter is for that purpose.

 <table>
 <tr>